jasonasher/dc_doh_hackathon/README.md

 We are recruiting individuals for the following tasks:

-* Data cleaning: Help us convert raw data frames into clean feature datasets that are ready to integrate into models!
+* **Data cleaning:** Help us convert raw data frames into clean feature datasets that are ready to integrate into models!
-* Data visualization: Look at the available datasets (See the "Dataset summary" tab in our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing), chat with DC DOH agency representatives about maps and visualizations of interest, and create the visualizations!
+* **Data visualization:** Look at the available datasets (See the "Dataset summary" tab in our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing), chat with DC DOH agency representatives about maps and visualizations of interest, and create the visualizations!
-* User interface/experience (UI/UX): 1) Build out features for our current 311 data portal (http://dc311portal.codefordc.org/) OR 2) Design and start to develop an application to view and report restaurant violations.
+* **User interface/experience (UI/UX):** 1) Build out features for our current 311 data portal (http://dc311portal.codefordc.org/) OR 2) Design and start to develop an application to view and report restaurant violations.
-* Project management: Interested in helping us manage the project?
+* **Project management:** Interested in helping us manage the project?
 Chat with one of the project leads!

-Find a task in our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing).
-Check out the "Tasks for Day of" tab.
+Find a task to tackle in Github issues!

 ## Contribute your code